LiamCPinchbeck/liamcpinchbeck.github.io/_posts/2025-08-11-sbi-npe-nle.md

 # Neural Likelihood Estimation

-In neural _likelihood_ estimation or NLE, we instead try to approximate the _likelihood_ for a dataset instead of the posterior.
+In neural _likelihood_ estimation or NLE, we instead try to approximate the _likelihood_ for data instead of the posterior.
 This avoids the bias in the prior proposal as it isn't directly involved in the quantity we are trying to find.
+I will focus on training it for a single datapoint as we couldn't really do that for NPE, but know that you could do a very similar thing as we did above for whole datasets.
 There are two caveats to taking this route though:

 1. If you want the probability of your parameters given the data, the posterior $$p(\vec{\theta}\vert\vec{x})$$, then we need to further run the analysis again using something like MCMC for example.
 We essentially get a cheap and variable version of the likelhood where
     - however in this new likelihood we potentially don't have to care about some unknown nuisance parameters anymore